dmej103/dmej103/README.md

 ### Hi there 👋

-My name is David Mejia.
-I am a lower senior attending CUNY Queens College.
-I'm an aspiring SWE, and super excited to keep honing my skills, and expand my tech toolbox.
+My name is David Mejia, a lower senior attending CUNY Queens College.
+I'm super excited to keep honing my skills, and expand my tech toolbox.

 - 👨🏽‍💻 I’m currently working on a personal website to teach myself the React framework
 - 📚 I’m currently learning Ruby on Rails, and HTML, CSS